 - See the light

-There’s not much sunlight around at this time of year, so it's important to get our vitamin D from other sources like diet.
+There’s not much sunlight around at this time of year, so it's important to get our vitamin D from other sources like diet and supplements.
 Fatty fish including tuna, mackerel and salmon are great choices, as well as fortified dairy products.
 Even when eating the right foods it can be difficult to get enough vitamin D in the winter so it’s also recommended we all take vitamin D supplements.
 You can find out more about why and how here.
 Vitamin D helps encourage the production of serotonin so you can help boost that happy hormone.
 In those duller days, you might benefit from some light therapy – one way to do this is to sit in front of a lux light box for around 30 minutes.
 This article from “Which” about lightboxes is helpful.
 Light boxes give up to ten times stronger light than normal home or office lights and they can help boost your levels of serotonin.
 Why not find out more about your Vitamin D by taking the check in the Food section of the Evergreen Life app?

 - Stick on something upbeat